Hours of Research

 Diet feature: No artificial food dyes or fillers

-This stimulant-free pre-workout is for those looking to build muscle.
+This stimulant-free pre-workout is for those looking to build muscle and great muscle pumps.

 Betaine anhydrous has also been added to the pre-workout supplement for better physical performance and increased endurance.

 Caffeine has been replaced with dosed ergogenic enhancers and nootropic ingredients such as Alpha-GPC and huperzine A to improve brain function and help you focus during exercise.